kemckinnmsft/HOL3000/instructions.md

    !IMAGE[245lpjvk.jpg](\Media\245lpjvk.jpg)

-   > [!HINT] The policy tip is automatically updated when you switch the condition to Automatic.

 1. [] Click **Save** in the Label: All Employees blade and **OK** to the Save settings prompt.

 	^IMAGE[Open Screenshot](\Media\gek63ks8.jpg)

 1. [] Press the **X** in the upper right-hand corner to close the Label: All Employees blade.

 	^IMAGE[Open Screenshot](\Media\wzwfc1l4.jpg)